-I would like to thank the members of Isotopes and Radiation Division (IRD) for electing me to be Chair for the 2021-2022 period.
+I would like to thank the members of Isotopes and Radiation Division (IRD) for electing me to be Chair for the 2022-2023 period.
 Now is an exciting time to be part of the IRD field.
-Recent advancements in radiation detection, nuclear medicine, and electron cold pasteurization of agricultural products are making positive impacts on society.
-IRD is the home for these technologies within the American Nuclear Society.
+This year’s significant advancements in radiation detection, isotope production, nuclear medicine, and safeguards technology highlight a small subset of the scientific achievements supported by IRD.